exosphere-project/exosphere/docs/adr/governance-model.md

 **7. Simplicity, Autonomy, and Agility:** Low administrative requirements, simple and/or few processes (reporting, etc.), liberal code hosting & CI/CD requirements, and minimal bureaucratic elements that could add complexity or slow down the project

-### Scoring Guidance for Criterion Evaluation
+### Scoring Guidance for Key Factor Evaluation

-If you're having trouble scoring candidates for a specific criterion, it can be helpful to compare them to each other.
-This comparative approach can provide a more nuanced understanding of how well each candidate meets the criterion.
+If you're having trouble scoring candidates for a specific key factor, it can be helpful to compare candidates to each other.
+This comparative approach can provide a more nuanced understanding of how well each candidate satisfies the key factor.

-1. **Best Candidate**: Consider the best candidate you've seen for this criterion as your benchmark.
+1. **Best Candidate**: Consider the best candidate you've seen for this key factor as your benchmark.
 They don't have to be a perfect 5, just the best you've seen so far.
-2. **Worst Candidate**: Think about the worst candidate you've seen for this criterion.
+2. **Worst Candidate**: Think about the worst candidate you've seen for this key factor.
 They serve as your low mark.
 They don't have to be a terrible 1, just the worst you've seen so far.
 3. **Scoring Calibration**: Use these benchmarks to adjust your scores.
 If your "best" isn't a perfect 5, maybe they're a 4.
 Adjust other scores based on this.

-By relating the candidate's performance to these benchmarks, you can arrive at a more objective and comparative score for each criterion.
+By relating the candidate's performance to these benchmarks, you can arrive at a more objective and comparative score for each key factor.